shield02/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 + 7-puts_half.c - Script that prints half the length of a string
 + 8-print_array.c - Script that prints n elements of an array of integers
 + 9-strcpy.c - Script that copies the string pointing to a source directory to a destination directory
++ 100-atoi.c - Script that converts a string to an integer
++ 101-keygen.c - Script that generates random valid password